isb-cgc/examples-Compute/grid-engine/README.md

 "gce_project_id" will be the name of the Google Cloud Project that you want to create your instance in.
 This is usually a string of all lowercase letters, numbers, and dashes.

 "gce_client_id" and "gce_client_secret" refer to an existing Oauth2 client identity in your Google Cloud Project.
 If you haven't already, you can create a new Oauth2 client identity through the Google Developer's Console.
-To do this, click on the "Products and Services" dropdown in the upper left-hand corner of the screen, then click "API Manager".
-Once the API Manager screen loads, click "Credentials" -> "New Credentials" -> "Oauth2 client id", and then follow all the prompts.
+To do this, navigate to  ["Products and Services" -> "API Manager" -> "Credentials"](https://console.cloud.google.com/apis/credentials) in the Developer's Console.
+Once the API Manager screen loads, click "New Credentials" -> "Oauth2 client id", and then follow all the prompts.
 For more information about how to find your client id and client secret, see the documentation [here](http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/index.html#index-obtaining-client-id-and-client-secrets).

 "image_user" will be the Linux username created for you on the Grid Engine cluster.